Sunday, September 16, 2012

 Demachy has something more at stake in this line of argument promoting the devaluation of single authorship in mass market perfumery.
 Dior's parent company, LVMH (of which Demachy is "super creative director"), has moved to take over Dior's fragrances, previously owned as we knew them by chemical corporations (such as Givaudin and Symrise, et al) which copyrighted the original in-house formulas.
 By creating these variations, Dior and LVMH seek to restore their ownership and control; slightly different names, slightly different formulas, made with materials other than those owned by the companies who patented them.
 The fact the resulting fragrances bear little resemblance to their namesakes is I guess apparently neither here nor there, unless you are a consumer who fell in love with the originals.
 Still, you have to ask yourself what Dior doesn't seem to be asking itself - is it worth holding onto these names if they gradually move so far astray of recognizability that what's in a name means next to nothing?
 Demachy says yes indeedy, by contesting, however justifiably, issues of authorship.

 Miss Dior Cherie and Miss Dior are the first real indication of what all this means for those of us with our fingers on the atomizer.
 Created by perfumer Christine Nagel for Givaudin, the original Miss Dior Cherie was maybe one of the best iterations of what we now know as the category fruity patchouli.
 It had an interesting tension to it, part strawberry, part caramel, part buttered popcorn.
 It bore some relation to Angel, but was brighter somehow, its contrasts, though bold, not quite as confrontational.
 Some loved it, some hated it.
-I suppose a fragrance has a right to be divisive.
 In the last several years, Dior and LVMH seem to have used Miss Dior Cherie as a litmus for how far they can take Dior's fragrances away from their vocabulary, and as a barometer for the usefulness of that vocabulary in the first place.

 Miss Dior Cherie is now, for all intents and purposes, Miss Dior, and Miss Dior is something no one talks about.
 We all know it existed.
 We all know this Miss Dior is not that one.
 That Miss Dior, I imagine Demachy would be the first to point out, was already very little who she'd once been.
 She'd been, as we say, gutted.
 Though still recognizable, facelifts had rendered her indefinably altered.
 We lamented the changes, however hard they were to pinpoint.
 Demachy seems to be saying that nothing remains the same, so laboring over a name is a pointless endeavor.
 But trying to pinpoint the changes, I'd argue, with an existing reference point - i.e a name - was useful in some way.
 What happens when the reference point is evacuated entirely?
 The reference points are arguably essential, if only to attempt to qualify how over time things inevitably change, and what change means as an ongoing reality.